projectmela/Annotation_analysis_tools/README.md

-# 1)Annotation analyzer and error corrector
+# Annotation analyzer and error corrector

-These code helps in checking the validity and errors of the annotations done through the darklabel annotation software.
-Along with the error checking the code also provide automated correction of certain errors.
+This code helps in checking the validity and errors of the annotations done through the darklabel annotation software.
+Along with the error checking the code also provides automated correction of certain errors.

-# 2)Srt analyzer of drone flight
-This code helps in anlysing you drone session using the srt files created
-## Documentation

-### Annotation ##

 The codes are used to detect and correct the errors that have been identified in the CSV files that have been manually annotated.
 One code is for the detection of the errors.
-The end product of running this code will be a text file with details of the error, a CSV file with some errors marked and graphs.
+The end product of running this code will be a text file with details of the error, a CSV file with some errors marked, and graphs.
 These are explained below.
 The second code is for the automatic correction of some of the errors created during the annotation (duplicates, class errors)

-### srt analyzer: Drone data ##
-This code analyses the srt files of the flight session and gives you output in a csv form which contains data on things like miss clicks, frame drops etc

 # **Annotation Analysis**
 # Duplicates error